amirhnajafiz/handbook/docs/kubernetes/04_replica-set.md

 ## HPA vs Replicaset

 Based on the collected resource usage, HPA will calculate the desired number of replicas required.
 Then, HPA decides to scale up the application to the desired number of replicas.
 Finally, HPA changes the desired number of replicas.

 ### HPA vs VPA

 The HPA ensures that the application has enough resources to handle the workload and that the cluster can handle spikes in traffic.
 The VPA, on the other hand, adjusts the CPU and memory requests and limits of the pods based on their actual resource usage.

-## links
+## References

 - [K8S replicaset](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)